 Some hams don't have room for a full-sized folded dipole and a 4:1 or 6:1 balun doesn't always provide a perfect match.
 What if we could shorten the length of the folded dipole by about 18% and by proper choice of a 450 ohm ladder-line matching section, we could ensure a good match to 50 ohms through a 1:1 choke-balun?

 Can the impedance transforming characteristics of 450 ohm ladder-line (with reflections) be used to achieve a perfect match to a 50 ohm transceiver?
 Yes, if we can cause a 9:1 SWR on 450 ohm ladder-line, the impedance at a current maximum point on the line will be 450/9=50 ohms.
 So how can we cause a 9:1 SWR on 450 ohm ladder-line when it is driving a folded dipole?
 The answer is by shortening the length of the folded dipole to less than 1/2 wavelength.
 The antenna in the above graphic covers the entire 40m band with an SWR less than 2:1.
+Please note that all of the following suggested lengths of feedline are approximations.
+One must usually adjust the actual length to achieve lowest SWR on one's target frequency.

 If we shorten the folded dipole by ~18%, the feedpoint impedance becomes capacitively reactive, causing the SWR to rise to ~9:1 such that the impedance looking into a ladder-line matching section is 50 ohms resistive at a current maximum point on the feedline.
 The following graphic shows what happens to the SWR on the 450 ohm ladder-line as the 40m folded dipole is shortened.
 Somewhere around 54.5 feet, the feedpoint impedance of the folded dipole causes an SWR of 9:1 on the ladder-line.
 That's the length we are looking for indicated by the green lines on the graph.